 You must file a Grove City income tax return if you:

-- Lived in Grove City for any part of 2018 and earned income during that period.
+- Lived in Grove City for any part of the year and earned income during that period.
 Earned income includes: wages, self-employment income, farm income, income from rental property you own and pass-through income from partnerships in which you are a partner.

 - Did not live in Grove City for any part of the year and you earned wages in Grove City from which no Grove City tax was withheld.

 - You conducted business in Grove City.
-Conducting business includes: owned rental property in Grove City, operated a farm in Grove City, rented commercial property in Grove City or performed services in Grove City as a sole-proprietor or independent contractor, etc.
+Conducted business includes: owned rental property, operated a farm, rented commercial property or performed services as a sole-proprietor or independent contractor, etc. in Grove City.

 You do not need to file a Grove City income tax return if you:

-- Did not live in Grove City for any part of the year, and your only income earned in Grove City was pass-through income from entities filing as partnerships and S-corporations for federal tax purposes.
+- At no time during the year resided in Grove City, and your only income earned in Grove City was pass-through income from entities filing as partnerships and S-corporations for federal tax purposes.
 The entity generating the pass-through Grove City income, however, must file.

-- Unpaid Grove City income taxes are subject to a 15% penalty and interest equal to the federal short-term rate plus 5%.
+- Unpaid Grove City income taxes, including those due to mistakes on the RITA form, are subject to a 15% penalty and interest equal to the federal short-term rate plus 5%.
 Returns filed after the due date, or extended due date, are subject to a $25 per month late-filing fee (maximum of $150).
 Note: the penalty for employers who fail to remit the tax withheld from their employees’ wages is 50% of the tax that was not remitted.

 - All Grove City employers must deduct 2% from employee wages.